zendesk/zcli/docs/themes.md

   --port=port      [default: 4567] Port for the http server to use --logs           Tail logs
-  --no-livereload  Disable live-reloading the preview when a change is made --ssl-cert       SSL Certificate used to start the server in HTTPS mode --ssl-key        SSL Key used to start the server in HTTPS mode
+  --no-livereload  Disable live-reloading the preview when a change is made --https-cert     Certificate used to start the server in HTTPS mode --https-key      Key used to start the server in HTTPS mode

 EXAMPLES
   $ zcli themes:preview ./copenhagen_theme
   $ zcli themes:preview ./copenhagen_theme --port=9999
   $ zcli themes:preview ./copenhagen_theme --no-livereload
-  $ zcli themes:preview ./copenhagen_theme --ssl-cert localhost.crt --ssl-key localhost.key
+  $ zcli themes:preview ./copenhagen_theme --https-cert localhost.crt --https-key localhost.key
 ```

-### Previewing in Safari
+### HTTPS
 When using the preview mode, you open your instance on `https://[subdomain].zendesk.com`, and all the theme assets are served from a local web server that runs by default on `http://localhost:4567`.
 An HTTPS page that includes content fetched using HTTP is called a mixed content page.

-Safari [doesn't allow mixed content for localhost](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content#loading_locally_delivered_mixed-resources).
+Some browsers (like Safari) [don't allow mixed content for localhost](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content#loading_locally_delivered_mixed-resources).
 This means that when using the preview mode with the default settings, the connection to the local server is blocked by the browser.
-To avoid this issue you need to have an SSL certificate and an SSL Key for the local server and pass them to ZCLI using the `--ssl-cert` and `--ssl-key` options.
+To avoid this issue you need to have an SSL certificate and an SSL Key for the local server and pass them to ZCLI using the `--https-cert` and `--https-key` options.

 One option is to use https://github.com/Upinel/localhost.direct, which provides a wildcard certificate for `*.localhost.direct`, and a DNS record that redirects `*.localhost.direct` to `localhost`.
 You just need to download the certificates and start the preview mode binding to a `localhost.direct` subdomain and passing the certificate files:

 ```
-zcli themes:preview --bind themes.localhost.direct --ssl-cert ~/localhost.direct.crt --ssl-key ~/localhost.direct.key
+zcli themes:preview --bind themes.localhost.direct --https-cert ~/localhost.direct.crt --https-key ~/localhost.direct.key
 ```

 Another option is to [create a self-signed certificate for localhost](https://letsencrypt.org/docs/certificates-for-localhost/#making-and-trusting-your-own-certificates).
 In this case, you need to create the certificate, trust it in the Mac OS System Keychain, and pass the required options to `zcli`:

 ```
-zcli themes:preview --ssl-cert ~/localhost.crt --ssl-key ~/localhost.key
+zcli themes:preview --https-cert ~/localhost.crt --https-key ~/localhost.key
 ```
 ## `zcli themes:import [THEMEDIRECTORY]`